JacksonTsai/NeoEdge-Central-Web/libs/global-stores/README.md

-# global-store
+# global-stores

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test global-store` to execute the unit tests.
+Run `nx test global-stores` to execute the unit tests.